 Hire Purchase interest is not included in the annual amount of £500 and can be treated as a separate expense.

 Most capital equipment can be treated as an expense under the cash basis, but this does not include land, buildings, cars and motorcycles (capital allowances can usually be claimed on cars and motorcycles).
 This means that capital allowances on eligible capital equipment do not need to be calculated.

-Under the cash basis, any trade losses can be carried forward to be utilised against business profits in the future.
-It is not possible to carry losses back to be used against profits made in the previous year or to use losses against other income earned during the same tax year (known as sideways loss relief) as you can do if you prepare accounts on the accruals basis.
+Under the cash basis, any trade losses can be carried forward to be offset against business profits in the future.
+It is not possible to carry losses back to be used against profits made in the previous three tax years or to use losses against other income earned during the same tax year (known as sideways loss relief) as you can do if you prepare accounts on the accruals basis.